Midwife in the Tire Swing

-Cat’s osteoarthritis has been plaguing her right hip since she was in her forties; Lucy says he is considering hauling her off to the vet to be put down; this, too, is a joke.
+Cat’s osteoarthritis has been plaguing her right hip since she was in her forties; the household, human and animal, has legs in odd numbers.
+Lucy says he is considering hauling her off to the vet to be put down; this, too, is a joke.
 We have established a pattern for replacement of pets; why not ourselves?
 Cat is just getting old.
 Cat is my wife; I do not brush her teeth.

 Molly scuttles away under the window seat and Lucy goes in after her, pushing back the coffee table and lowering himself to the floor where he butt-walks closer to lie on the floor at her side.

 Sarah pulled off to the side of the gravel drive and got out.
 I am a good hundred yards short of the house.
 I hope somebody sees me and comes out to introduce themselves first.
 On a downwardly slanting slope in a cluster of maple trees by the river, three dairy cows, honey-brown big-eyed jerseys, faced east against the rising sun as they browsed a pasture that was empty of grass.
 A tall, thin man in faded overalls leaned motionless on a rake.
 Lucy, it had to be Lucy from his photographs.
 He is facing the rising sun to have the prevailing westerlies at his back should he have to make a run for it, Sarah thought.
 A wired-together farm gate hung loosely open; the cows paid it no attention.
 Escape was not in their vocabulary today.